kartavyaxdd/The-thuner-queen/README.md

 <h1 align="center"><b>❤️ The Thuner Queen⚡</b></h1>

 ## Unmaintained.
-The new repo of @DaisyXbot is private.
+The new repo of @TheThunderQueen_RoBot is private.
 (It is no longer based on this source code.
 The completely rewritten bot available now on telegram)

 <h4 align="center">A Powerful, Smart And Simple Group Manager <br> ...
 Written with AioGram , Pyrogram and Telethon...</h4>